MICDS-Programming-Club/Programming-Club-Guides/introduction/i_have_no_idea_what_im_doing_help.md

 2. [Django Basics](https://teamtreehouse.com/library/django-basics)

 ## Create a Github account
 Now that you have chosen a language, creating  Github account is the next step, while a student at MICDS, or a student anywhere, you can apply for a Student discount on Github, which gives you a ton of extra perks on Github.
+To apply for a student discount go [here](https://education.github.com/pack).

 ### What is Github?
-Github is essentially Google Drive for programmers, once you learn how o use it, it makes your life a thousand times easier.
+Github is essentially Google Drive for programmers, once you learn how to use it, it makes your life a thousand times easier.
+If you want to learn more check out the [Github tutorial](https://github.com/MICDS-Programming-Club/Programming-Club-Guides/blob/master/introduction/how_to_git_good.md).